amckinney/backend-dev/docs/project.md

 ### GitHub action

-In the [continous integration assignment](./07-assignment.md), you gained some experience writing workflows that run in GitHub Actions, but we didn't explore what it takes to write an action for public consumption.
+In the [continuous integration assignment](./07-assignment.md), you gained some experience writing workflows that run in GitHub Actions, but we didn't explore what it takes to write an action for public consumption.